What this article covers:

 Open the Tribe board you want to aggregate into your Guild Master Board.
 Assign a Guild label (or any other name of your choice) to each item you would like to sync between the boards.
 Similarly, in the Master Board, create a corresponding Tribe label to identify cards that came from the Tribe board.

-4) Setup filters and field mappings
+4) Set up rules and field mappings

 6) Map your labels and lists